romi/romi-robots-docs/docs/Farmers Dashboard/use.md

 10. **Task Review and Analysis**: After the Cablebot completes a task, review the data collected and analyze the results.
 The Farmers Dashboard might provide tools for data visualization and analysis to help you make informed decisions.

-This is a work in progress tool under continous developement.
-For more detailed instructions and troubleshooting, refer to the ongoing software installation guide at [Farmers Dashboard Cablebot](https://docs.romi-project.eu/Farmers%20Dashboard/install/).
+Some graphical user interfaces are currently under development.
+For more detailed instructions on the operation and control commands refer to the ongoing software installation guide at [Farmers Dashboard Cablebot](https://docs.romi-project.eu/Farmers%20Dashboard/install/).